dnordstrom/migraine/README.md

     require 'migraine'

-Create a migration instance, specifying source and destination databases.
+Create a migration, specifying source and destination databases.

     migration = Migraine::Migration.new(